zedshaw/poc-uploader/README.md

 After this handshake, the user can click a link and go to the localhost:8080 app to pick a file and upload it.
 Currently it just uploads to a fixed S3 bucket but that information could be passed along with the initial push messages.
+It also is just picking files in the local uploads directory in poc-uploader/uploads, but since it's localhost you could do almost anything.
+That's also kind of scary so...yeah.

 Once the poc-uploader has pushed it to S3 it then tell the user and sends them back to the main site.